Numerical treatment of interfaces for second-order wave equations: Tests

-Figure \ref{L2_Norm_DIS} shows the $l^2$-norm of the error using $D^2$ with and without dissipation, as well as the error for the FO system with dissipation.
 We calculated the error by comparing a periodic run with $5120$ points against interface runs with $640$, $1280$ and $2560$ points.
-These were done keeping the CFL factor fix ($0.08$) and using a interaction factor of $10^6*dx^{-1}$.
+These were done keeping the CFL factor fix ($0.08$) and using an interaction factor $L= 10^6$.
 We see that adding the dissipative term improves the accuracy by one or two orders of magnitude.
-The errors calculated with dissipation for both FO and SO systems are almost the same.
-Also, by comparing with Figure \ref{L2_comparison_2D}, we see that the errors for the $D^2$ and FO methods with a dissipation are similar to the error calculated with the second-order operator $D_2$.
-Thus, methods that use dissipation are competitive with the $D_{2}$ discretization.
+The errors calculated with dissipation for both $FO$-{\sl scheme} and $SO$-{\sl interface approximation} systems are almost the same.

+Also, by comparing with Figure \ref{L2_comparison_2D}, we see that the errors for the $SO$-{\sl interface approximation} with $D^2$ and $FO$-{\sl scheme} with a dissipation are similar to the error calculated $SO$-{\sl interface approximation} with the second-order operator $D_2$.
+Thus, as expected, methods that use dissipation are competitive with the $D_{2}$ discretization.